-This award comes into operation from the first full pay period on or after 25 May 2022.
+This award comes into operation from 1 August 2022.

 5. AWARD INTEREST

 This award shall apply to, and be binding upon:

 - (a) The employee organisation deemed to have an interest in the award pursuant to section 63(10) of the Industrial Relations Act 1984 is the Community and Public Sector Union (State Public Services Federation Tasmania) Inc. - (b) The employer deemed to be an employer organisation having an interest in this award pursuant to section 62(4) of the Industrial Relations Act 1984 is the Minister administering the State Service Act 2000.